LIJUCHACKO/XmlDB/README.md

 |     5            |    5                 |

-#####pathKeylookup  is for quick lookup for line nos corresponding to innermost node.
+##### 'pathKeylookup'  is for quick lookup for line nos corresponding to innermost node.

 -Say the path is '/head/title' then hash is calculated for 'title'.